Senior Lecturer in Archaeology

 - Spatial Archaeology: A Theoretical and Practical Introduction to Archaeological Survey

-- Archaeological Examination of the Age of Empires in the Land of Israel: From the Late Bronze Age to the Persian Period
+- Archaeological Examination of the Age of Empires in the Land of Israel: From the Iron Age to the Persian Period

 - Introduction to Archaeology of Greece during the "Dark Ages" and the Archaic Period